0xlkda/resume/resume.md

 #### 2020 - Now

-He is a Technical Director at ECM - A young and wild e-commerce company.
+He is a Technical Director at ECM - A young & wild e-commerce company.

-Using Shopify & JavaScript to bring happiness, joy, and good enough shopping experiences to over 110K Customers in the US.
+He uses Shopify & JavaScript to bring happiness, joy, and good enough shopping experiences to over 110K Customers in the US.

 #### Since 2013